-Many of us have grown up with the believe that knowledge equals power.
+Many of us have grown up with the belief that knowledge equals power.
 That was before Google, Wikipedia, YouTube and the rest of the internet.
-Today, knowledge has become a commodity good in developed countries.
-In stead, todays power really lays in finding the right knowledge, assembling it in a way that adds value for someone and then implementing that value successfully.
-Another challenge here is the way in which the school systems have trained our brain to think in linear approaches: work hard, get promoted to the next level, repeat.
-All thanks to the industrial revolution that shaped our school system, though significantly loosing relevance for todays business.
-And that is a real issue that causes great stress with employees, now that middle management layers are increasingly disappearing: how can I move up in a company with fewer possibilities to move up?
+Today, knowledge has become a commodity useful in developed countries.
+Instead, today’s power lays in finding the right expertise, assembling it in a way that adds value for someone and then implementing that value successfully.
+Another challenge here is how the school systems have trained our brain to think in linear approaches: work hard, get promoted to the next level, repeat.
+All thanks to the industrial revolution that shaped our school system, though significantly losing relevance for today’s business.
+And that is a real issue that causes significant stress with employees, now that middle management layers are increasingly disappearing: how can I move up in a company with fewer possibilities to move up?
 With all those new skill requirements, many wonder if there still is a place for them tomorrow.
 The added increasing complexity makes it even harder for them to find their way.
 And so, survival instincts kick in, employees act fear-based and keep on hanging on to their believes that knowledge is power.
-Employees need to be enabled in knowing how to secure their employability in a different way.
+Employees need to be enabled in knowing how to secure their employability differently.
 That removes the stress and opens up the opportunity for thinking different about knowledge being power, to making their colleagues successful by sharing knowledge.

-L&D in its current form of a knowledge distributor has turned that department into a bottleneck for increasing the pace of skill development and with that also organisational performance.
+L&D, in its current form of a knowledge distributor, has turned that department into a bottleneck for increasing the pace of skill development and with that also organisational performance.
 The sheer speed of new knowledge that needs to be fed into the organisation requires an increase in L&D workforce that no CEO can sign off on.
-Most L&D departments hold believes that didactics are key to their success, that only L&D knows how to train others and L&D knows best what training the company really needs.
+Most L&D departments hold beliefs that didactics are critical to their success, that only L&D knows how to train others and L&D knows best what training the company needs.
 To do so, they built competency maps and 5-year skill roadmaps.
-The problem there is, that often line managers can’t realistically predict their needed skills much beyond a 1- or 2-year period in many industries.
-That is due to the fast changing market conditions.
-An exception here are companies that operate in very slow moving markets, often due to extensive regulations.
+The problem there is, that often line managers can’t predict their necessary skills much beyond a 1- or 2-year period in many industries.
+That is due to the fast-changing market conditions.
+An exception here are companies that operate in very slow-moving markets, often due to extensive regulations.
 Though the L&D departments in these companies face the same resource and budget issues.
 Looking at this problem from a systematic view, L&D is a bottleneck in being the sole knowledge distributor.
 Therefore, it needs to transform itself from being a knowledge distributor to being a knowledge distribution enabler of the organisation.
-Or said differently: L&D should enable the organisation to close its own skill gap.
+Or said differently: L&D should enable the organisation to close its skill gap.

 I recommend first reading the Bersin report “High-Impact Learning Organisation – maturity model and top findings” to find out where you are today on an organisational level.
 Discuss this inside your L&D team to kick-off the team internal transformation process.
 Reflect on where you stand, where you could go and what that would mean for you as a team.
 In parallel, discuss your findings with your CEO, CHRO, CFO, COO and CTO.
 These five will benefit the most from moving towards a learning organisation and can be the helping hand to convince your sales leaders when the time is right.

-Setup a few explorative workshops with the C-Suite and key influencers on management and employee level.
-Find out what the business wants to achieve (revenue, margin, NPS, etc), how they want to achieve that (restructuring, innovations, etc) and what is blocking them to do so.
-Of course, there will be a collection of topics where L&D can’t contribute or influence, but this will help built up a better understanding within L&D of what is important to the business.
-These are then in essence the framework conditions in which you as L&D department need to find a workable solution.
+Setup a few explorative workshops with the C-Suite and critical influencers on management and employee level.
+Find out what the business wants to achieve (revenue, margin, NPS, etc.), how they want to accomplish that (restructuring, innovations, etc.) and what is blocking them to do so.
+Of course, there will be a collection of topics where L&D can’t contribute or influence, but this will help build up a better understanding within L&D of what is vital to the business.
+These are then, in essence, the framework conditions in which you, as L&D department, need to find a workable solution.